shantoroy/shantoroy.github.io/_posts/2025-03-07-build-hacking-lab-using-docker-compose.md

 ## Conclusion

 Docker Compose makes **creating a penetration testing lab** easy, fast, and repeatable.
+So, the primary benefits we have here are:
 ✅ **No need for VirtualBox or VMWare**
 ✅ **Easily add/remove services**
 ✅ **Networking is automatically configured**

+Again, containerization makes the use of running
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDY1OTM0OTAsMzM0MjEwNjI0LDM0MT
-IzNTgxOV19
+eyJoaXN0b3J5IjpbLTE1MzQ0ODQ5ODksLTEwNDY1OTM0OTAsMz
+M0MjEwNjI0LDM0MTIzNTgxOV19
 -->